What Is Green Burial?

 - No embalming fluid.

 - Caskets, shrouds and cremation urns must be biodegradable and avoid the use of metal or toxic chemicals, and attempt to source materials locally when possible.
-Blog on biodegradable burial containers.
+See our Blog on biodegradable burial containers.)

 - Graves are dug 3 feet deep instead of 6 feet which allows for the nutrients in the body to actually benefit what is planted above.
 North Carolina law requires 18” of earth covering the body.